“The harder the climb the sweeter the view.”

 English Pronunciation in Use Advanced

-Jotting down words while listening helps concentration
+Jotting down words while listening helps you concentrate

 Grab your headphones